St1reX/LeetCodeCSharp/README.md

 # Logic Problems in C#

 This repository contains solutions to various logic problems implemented in C#.
 Each problem is contained in its own directory.
-Every of this problems could be found on LeetCode.
+Every of these problems could be found on LeetCode.

 ## List of Problems